JosepoMP/python_intro/Ejercicio producto.md

 1. Make sure you have Python 3 installed.

-2. Download the inventario.py file.
+2. Save the inventario.py file.

 3. Open a terminal and navigate to the folder where the file is located.